-2.2 Related work
+2.3 Related work

 Existing approaches to scheduling VMs running under a type-II VMM on Linux (and other Unixes) are insufficient to meet the needs of the workloads listed above.
 By default, these VMs are scheduled as ordinary dynamic-priority processes with no timing or compute rate constraints at all.
-VMWare ESX server [40] and virtual server systems such as Ensim [11] improve this situation by providing compute rate constraints using weighted fair queuing [4] and lottery scheduling [41].
+VMware ESX server [47] and virtual server systems such as Ensim [11] improve this situation by providing compute rate constraints using weighted fair queuing [4] and lottery scheduling [48].
 However, these are insufficient for our purposes because they either provide no timing constraints or do not allow for the timing constraints to be smoothly varied.
 Fundamentally, they are rate-based.
 For example, an interactive VM in which a word processing application is being used may only need 5% of the CPU, but it will need to be run at least every 50 ms or so.
 Similarly, a VM that is running a parallel application may need 50% of the CPU, and be scheduled together with its companion VMs.
-The closest VM-specific scheduling approach to ours is the VServer [28] slice scheduling in the Planet-Lab testbed [34].
+The closest VM-specific scheduling approach to ours is the VServer [32] slice scheduling in the Planet-Lab testbed [39].
 However, these slices are created a priori and fixed.
 VSched provides dynamic scheduling.

 Periodic real-time scheduling systems for generalpurpose operating systems have been developed before.
-Most relevant to our work is Polze's scheduler [33], which created soft periodic schedules for multimedia applications by manipulating priorities under Windows NT.
-DSRT [6], SMART [32], and Rialto [26] had similar objectives.
+Most relevant to our work is Polze's scheduler [38], which created soft periodic schedules for multimedia applications by manipulating priorities under Windows NT.
+DSRT [6], SMART [36], and Rialto [27] had similar objectives.
 In contrast, VSched is a Linux tool, provides remote control for systems like Virtuoso, and focuses on scheduling VMs.
-Linux SRT, defunct since the 2.2 kernel, was a set of kernel extensions to support soft realtime scheduling for multimedia applications under Linux [23].
-The RBED system [35] also provides real-time scheduling for general Linux processes through kernel modifications.
-The Xen [9] virtual machine monitor uses BVT [10] scheduling with a non-trivial modification of Linux kernel.
+Linux SRT, defunct since the 2.2 kernel, was a set of kernel extensions to support soft real-time scheduling for multimedia applications under Linux [24].
+The RBED system [40] also provides realtime scheduling for general Linux processes through kernel modifications.
+The Xen [9] virtual machine monitor uses BVT [10] scheduling with a non-trivial modification of Linux kernel and requires that the hosted operating system be ported to Xen.
 In contrast to these systems, VSched can operate entirely at user-level.

 There have been several hard real-time extensions to Linux.
-The best known of these are Real-time Linux [42], RTAI [8], and KURT [20].
+The best known of these are Real-time Linux [49], RTAI [8], and KURT [22].
 We examined these tools (and Linux SRT as well) before deciding to develop VSched.
-For our purposes the hard real-time extensions are inappropriate because real-time tasks must be written specifically for them.
+For our purposes, the hard real-time extensions are inappropriate because real-time tasks must be written specifically for them.
 In the case of Real-time Linux, the tasks are even required to be kernel modules.
-We can optionally use KURT's UTIME high resolution timers to achieve very fine grain scheduling of VMs in VSched.
+VSched can optionally use KURT's UTIME high resolution timers to achieve very fine-grained scheduling of VMs.